jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 ![Babbage analytical engine]({{ site.baseurl }}/images/matter/babbage.jpg)
 <p style="text-align:center; font-size:x-small">Visualise Babbage & Lovelace's mechanical computer, just a few billion times smaller</p>

-So if we could build and control systems in the *machine phase* we'd have a crazy amount of power over physical matter - able to separate, store, and control vast swathes of the material world!
+So if we could build and control systems in the *machine phase* we'd have a crazy amount of power over physical matter.
+We'd be able to separate, store, and control vast swathes of the material world!
+What [could go wrong!](https://www.wikiwand.com/en/Gray_goo)

 ## Exotic phases and weird physics